 Technology can be wacky at times.
 Most of the time, actually it can get you scratching your head.
 There are so many things to know and to take into consideration.
 No wonder it is like that.
 But then certain things refuse to quit being confusing.
-I such a technological thing I have most recently come across is something I am sure, if you are a keen observer and/or a curious geek, would have noticed, and even pondered over, the much fussed over CPI vs. DPI.
+Such a technological thing I have most recently come across is the much fussed over CPI vs. DPI.

 You might have heard about them or not, but there has always been a lot of ambiguity and controversy revolving around CPI vs. DPI to come to a decision once and for all, which has not happened.
 Not till now anyway.
 I’ll tell you all about it, what the terms mean, what the scuffle is about, and all else, but for now, just a hint, these are computer mouse-related terms.

 The pointing device is all-important for the cursor to move around while we’re working.
 Of course, I don’t know about you, but I cannot imagine working without a mouse.
 But have you ever wondered what goes behind the scene, how you move it and the cursor moves, and how you can point and select and drag, etc.?

 Well, if you have, then I bet DPI vs. CPI must have crossed your mind at least once, if not more times.
 If you have not wondered, it is time I jolted awake your curiosity and astonished you with all the wonders of technology.